-- 53. Staff must be informed of their legal duties and be aware of their responsibilities to applicants and students with disabilities and/or health conditions.
+- 51. Staff must be informed of their legal duties and be aware of their responsibilities to applicants and students with disabilities and/or health conditions.
 This is especially important for staff involved in admissions, student support and occupational health, as well as teaching and support staff.
-The Standards for Education and Training require that all staff involved in the design and delivery of programmes are trained in all policies in the educational provider (including policies to ensure equality, diversity and inclusion), and are supportive, accessible, and able to fulfil their roles effectively. - 54.
+The Standards for Education and Training require that all staff involved in the design and delivery of programmes are trained in all policies in the educational provider (including policies to ensure equality, diversity and inclusion), and are supportive, accessible, and able to fulfil their roles effectively. - 52.
 It is important that training extends beyond a narrow interpretation of the osteopathic educational provider's legal responsibilities by addressing wider aspects of equality and disability discrimination, for example by tackling issues such as stereotyping and unconscious bias.
-Investment in individual, team and organisational development may be required to ensure practices within your organisation match the culture of equality and diversity you aspire to.
+Investment in individual, team and organisational development may be required to ensure practices within your organisation match the culture of equality and diversity you aspire to. - 53.
+Staff should be supported in recognising the early signs of mental health conditions, in order to ensure that appropriate support can be offered at the earliest opportunity. - 54.
+As with all aspects of equality practice, involving students with disabilities and/or health conditions in planning and delivering equality training can be extremely helpful.
+The Equality and Human Rights Commission website, referred to above, provides a useful range of resources. - 55.
+University-based osteopathic educational providers, and those which offer university validated degrees, may have access to institution-wide disability training, either in-house or via the validating university, and also to interprofessional learning with other health professions, providing opportunities to share experiences of supporting students with disabilities.